lynnfaraday/aresmush.com/_root/fs3/fs3.3/conflict.md

 # Linked Attributes

 Each Action Skill is linked to a particular Attribute, but there may be times when another Attribute is better suited.
 For example, Firearms is normally a Reflexes skill, but Wits might be more appropriate when trying to identify the caliber from a bullet wound.
+When you specify an attribute in the roll, it replaces the one that would normally be used.

 > <i class="fa fa-codepen" aria-hidden="true"></i> **Code Tip:** The system will automatically use the Attribute linked to a Skill.
 If you want to use a different one, you can specify it in the roll command.  `roll <skill>+<attribute>`